FilipMasar/uni-projects/maximum_flow/README.md

 # Input Format
 Input is loaded from file.
 At the beginning, program ask you to type file name.
 It has to be located in the same directory as the program.
-When file is loaded, user is asked to enter verteces represented source and sink. **verteces are counted from zero**
+When file is loaded, user is asked to enter verteces represented source and sink. **Verteces are counted from zero**

 ### Input File
 On the first line there has to be one number **n** - number of verteces in graph.
 Then there is n lines.
 On each line there is n numbers separated by space which represents the graph as adjacency matrix.

-input.txt is an example of correct input file
+*input.txt* is an example of correct input file